rdowd003/capstone1/README.md

 **Jitter(Abs)** - absolute of average

-**Jitter:RAP** - average of difference between a peak and the difference between it and it's two closes neighbors
+**Jitter:RAP** - average of difference between a peak and the difference between it and its two closest neighbors

-**Jitter:PPQ5** - 5 closes neighbors
+**Jitter:PPQ5** - 5 closest neighbors

 **Jitter:DDP** - average of differences between consecutive differences (Jitter(%))